Phipli/Arduino-Based-Metronome/README.md

 - Clicking the button once syncs the rhythm to the click.

 #Possible Future Features
-These features are planned, but not yet implemented
+These features are planned, but not yet implemented :
-- Battery voltage monitor
+- Battery voltage monitor.
-- Non-uniform rhythms
+- Non-uniform rhythms.
-- Load / Save parameters to EEPROM
+- Load / Save parameters to EEPROM.
 - Disable visual beat.

 Phipli - August 2024